 Will explore the earlier stages of the entrepreneurial venture process.
 The course modules will be focused on practical ideas and techniques that entrepreneurs can use to evaluate the potential of market opportunities and make decisions about whether to pursue them in a startup company.
 This course will also build on concepts, outline strategies, and tactics for forming, financing, and launching the new venture.
 Topics to be addressed will include developing a go-to market strategy, selecting appropriate revenue and pricing strategies, preparing financial models, raising startup and initial growth financing, and preparing for and managing growth.
 4 graduate hours.
 No professional credit.
 Credit is not given for both MBA 553 and BADM 590, Entrepreneurship: From Startup to Growth.

 This course covers various topics from each iMBA Specialization.
 Group projects and individual assignments will be required.
 Students are required to take 2 Specialization Capstones for their iMBA degree.
+Additional fees may apply.
+See Class Schedule.
 0 graduate hours.
 No professional credit.
 Approved for S/U grading only.
 May be repeated if topics vary; student cannot take the same section more than once.

 Subject offerings of new and developing areas of knowledge in Business.
 See Class Schedule or departmental course information for topics.
-1 to 4 graduate hours.
+0 to 4 graduate hours.
 No professional credit.
+Approved for Letter and S/U grading.
 May be repeated up if topics vary to a maximum of 20 hours in the same semester and a maximum of 30 hours in separate semesters.